 We are committed to providing a friendly, safe and welcoming environment for

-age, religion, nationality, or other such characteristics.
+and orientation, or other such characteristics.

 Whether you’re a regular contributor or a newcomer, we care about making this community a welcoming and safe place for you and we’ve got your back.

 As a member of the community, you agree to the following:

 - Be kind and courteous.
 We treat our fellow community members with the empathy, respect and dignity all humans deserve.
 Keep in mind that public communication is received by many people you don’t know, so before sending a message please ask yourself whether someone from a different context would misunderstand it.

 - Respect differences of opinion and remember that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer; we will find the best solutions by engaging in constructive discussion, with everybody bringing their unique viewpoint and experience to the table.